askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 - P284, top, the "loss aversion ration"
 - P287, bottom, prospect theory cannot deal with disappointment.
 - P287, bottom, prospect theory and utility theory also fail to allow for regret.

+---

+*2021-10-27*

+## Bad events
+- P301, middle, the brains of humans and other animals contain a mechanism that is designed to give priority to bad news.
+By shaving a few hundredths of a second from the time needed to detect a predator, this circuit improves the animal's odds of living long enough to reproduce.